hnvy/blog-1/software/vim/logs/vim_1_logs.md

 # Current experience
-As I have stated [previously](https://github.com/hnvy/blog-1#about-me), I am not an experienced programmer (though I hope to be one someday.
+As I have previously [stated](https://github.com/hnvy/blog-1#about-me), I am not an experienced programmer (though I hope to be one someday.
 Just think of all of the unlimited doors which you could open!).
 I used Notepad++ as my primary text editor while writing programs.
 I still use it (almost every day), but not for programming.

 # Why am I (re-)learning Vim now?
 Well, when I used Linux, there were a couple of text editors that came pre-installed, and Vim was one of them.
 So, I launched it, and I couldn't exit the editor.
 Therefore, I decided to never touch it again, and hence I've forgotten about it.